Actual exchange rates (AER)

 A customer is defined as a unique individual or entity who holds one or more policies, that has premiums paid, with a Prudential life insurance entity, including 100 per cent of customers of the Group's joint ventures and associate.
 Group business is a single customer for the purpose of this definition.

-Net Promoter Score on overall strength of customer relationship, based on customers’ survey responses to how likely they would be to recommend Prudential.
-It measures the response on a scale of 0 - 10 where 9 or 10 are Promoters, 7 or 8 are Passives and 0 - 6 are Detractors.
+Net promoter score on overall strength of customer relationship, based on customers’ survey responses to how likely they would be to recommend Prudential.
+It measures the response on a scale of 0-10 where 9 or 10 are Promoters, 7 or 8 are Passives and 0-6 are Detractors.
 The score equates to the percentage of promoters less percentage of detractors.
+Our customer relationship NPS (rNPS) target relates to each market’s NPS performance versus their respective peers.

 Customer retention rate